 This condition is also known as unilateral hearing loss or unilateral deafness.
 It may be described as deafness in one ear or on one side, hearing loss in one ear, or inability to hear from one ear.
 You should still be able to hear clearly with your other ear.

-Depending on the cause of your hearing loss your doctor might recommend medications, surgery, or a hearing aid.
+Depending on the cause of your hearing loss, your doctor might recommend medications, surgery, or a hearing aid.
 In some cases, the condition will go away without treatment.

-There are many possible causes, including:
+There are many possible causes for hearing loss on one side, including:

 - injury to the ear

 - exposure to loud noises or certain drugs

 - blockage of the ear

 Hearing changes can be a natural outcome of aging.
 Some causes are reversible, like wax buildup in the ear canal or ear infections with fluid buildup.
 Some are irreversible, like those due to problems with the function of the ear itself.